diku-dk/futhark-book/language.rst

-If the array ``arr`` is copied for each iteration of the loop, we would put enormous pressure on memory, and spend a lot of time moving around data, even though it is clear in this case that the “old” value of ``arr`` will never be used again.
+If the array ``arr`` is copied for each iteration of the loop, we would put enormous pressure on memory, and spend a lot of time moving around data, even though it is clear in this case that the ”old” value of ``arr`` will never be used again.
 Precisely, what should be an algorithm with complexity :math:`O(n)` becomes :math:`O(n^2)`, due to copying the size :math:`n` array (an :math:`O(n)` operation) for each of the :math:`n` iterations of the loop.

-To prevent this, we want to update the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, or copying the array.
+To prevent this copying, we want to update the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, or copying the array.
 An *in-place update* can modify the array in time proportional to the elements being updated